Virus latency: Herpesviridae

 One example is the herpes virus family, Herpesviridae, all of which establish latent infection.
 Herpes virus include chicken-pox virus and herpes simplex viruses (HSV-1, HSV-2), all of which establish episomal latency in neurons and leave linear genetic material floating in the cytoplasm.

-Eppstein-Barr virus
+Epstein-Barr virus

 The Gammaherpesvirinae subfamily is associated with episomal latency established in cells of the immune system, such as B-cells in the case of Epstein–Barr virus.
 Epstein–Barr virus lytic reactivation (which can be due to chemotherapy or radiation) can result in genome instability and cancer.

 Herpes simplex virus

 In the case of herpes simplex (HSV), the virus has been shown to fuse with DNA in neurons, such as nerve ganglia or neurons, and HSV reactivates upon even minor chromatin loosening with stress, although the chromatin compacts (becomes latent) upon oxygen and nutrient deprivation.

 Cytomegalovirus

 Cytomegalovirus (CMV) establishes latency in myeloid progenitor cells, and is reactivated by inflammation.
 Immunosuppression and critical illness (sepsis in particular) often results in CMV reactivation.
 CMV reactivation is commonly seen in patients with severe colitis.